devanmcg/FireScienceDIY/FeatherFlame/sketches/README.md

 * DS3231 precision real-time clock (optional)
 * TMP36 temperature sensor (optional)

+<img src="https://github.com/devanmcg/FireScienceDIY/blob/master/FeatherFlame/PCB/FeatherFlame6tc_bb.png" width="600">

 `force_RTC_reset.ino` just forces a reset of the real-time clock in the DS3231, which the script *should* do automatically, but when synchronised timestamps are important for all dataloggers deployed for a fire event, one can't be too careful!

-<img src="https://github.com/devanmcg/FireScienceDIY/blob/master/FeatherFlame/PCB/FeatherFlame6tc_bb.png" width="600">
+If you have problems getting synchronised timestamps, make sure the coin batteries are good and see if this script helps you get back on track.